Artur Davtyan

 Artur Vahrami Davtyan (Արթուր Դավթյան, born August 8, 1992) is an Armenian gymnast.
 He is the 2020 Olympic bronze medalist, 2024 Olympic silver medalist and the 2022 World Champion in vault.
 He is also the 2019 European Games vault champion and is an eight-time European Championships medalist.

 Early life

 Artur Davtyan was born on August 8, 1992, in Yerevan, Armenia.
 He started doing gymnastics at the age of 7 in 1998.
 Since 2008, he has been a member of the Armenian national gymnastics team.
 He is the brother of fellow national team member Vahagn Davtyan.

-Career

-Youth
+Gymnastics career

+As a junior

-In 2009, at the Youth Olympic Festival in Tampere, Finland, Davtyan, along with fellow Armenians Vahan Vardanyan and Arthur Tovmasyan, secured 6th place in the team event among 23 teams.
-In the individual competition, Davtyan took the same place, 6th, in the all-around, 7th place in the vault, 6th place on the parallel bars and 9th place in the exercises on the rings.
-A year later, at the Junior European Championships in Birmingham, with a score of 15,462, Davtyan became champion in the vault.
-In addition, he came in 4th place in the exercises on the rings with a result of 13,975, ninth place on the uneven bars and seventh in the exercises on the pommel horse.
+At the 2009 Youth Olympic Festival in Tampere, Finland, Davtyan, along with fellow Armenians Vahan Vardanyan and Arthur Tovmasyan, placed sixth in the team event among 23 teams.
+Individually, Davtyan placed sixth in the all-around, seventh on vault, sixth on parallel bars, and ninth on rings.

+The following year at the 2010 Junior European Championships, Davtyan won the title on vault with a score of 15.462 and won bronze on pommel horse.
+Additionally, he placed seventh on rings and nineteenth in the all-around.